You may see rubbery rope-like ropy strands in your stools when you do a parasite cleanse.

-In fact, their true identity is a bit of a mystery.
+Those ropy strands in stools are not scientifically-identified parasites.
+Their true identity is a bit of a mystery.

 The article also reported that illpeople who purged this unpleasant, stringy material had relief of their symptoms.
 (2)

 The Parasitic Rope Worm Theory

-Their papers aren't published in scientific journals.
-Reportedly, journal editors rejected the papers due to lack of scientific evidence and inadequate research protocols.
-Still, they shared some intriguing information.
+This surprising outcome prompted him to study what he experienced and wrote it with another scientist who had previously investigated this.
+However, their papers aren't published in scientific journals.
+Reportedly, journal editors rejected the documents due to a lack of scientific evidence and inadequate research protocols.
+Still, they share some intriguing information.
 (3)

 Here's a closer look at this theory and the details the scientists provided.

 Rope worm, or Funis vermis, has never been confirmed to be a parasite.
 Scientists don’t understand how you would contract it or where it comes from.
 (3)

 Still, it can be seen in photographs in different forms or stages.
 Rope worm theory is alleged to have five growth stages: (3)